Extension to our pause up to and including 12 November 2020

 If, for any reason, the enhanced 125% Future Cruise Credit offer does not meet your needs, please let us know via this web form.
-We are unable to facilitate any such queries via our contact centre at this time.
+We are unable to facilitate any such queries via our Customer Contact Centre at this time.